American School in London: History

 The school was established in 1951 by journalist Stephen Eckard.
+Eckard, an American national, was employed by the BBC at the time.
 It was first situated in Eckard's home, and was a school primarily for 13 students.
-The school's colors, orange and black, are inspired by Eckard's alma mater, Princeton University.
-Prior to that, the school's official colors were red and black.
+The school's colours, orange and black, are inspired by Eckard's alma mater, Princeton University.
+Prior to that, the school's official colours were red and black.
+The newly-founded school soon added three teachers and moved to a space in London's Chelsea neighbourhood.
+The school's first graduation took place in 1960.